cnguyen14/AICP/README.md

 ## 9. Conclusion

-AICP defines a flexible, secure, and extensible framework for autonomous AI agents to communicate, transact, and collaborate across organizational boundaries.
+ACP defines a flexible, secure, and extensible framework for autonomous AI agents to communicate, transact, and collaborate across organizational boundaries.
 By leveraging trust models, billing integration, and certificate-based authentication, it empowers enterprises to automate responsibly and intelligently.

 ---